voldo5/track-soccer-scores/README.md

 #### React, Typescript, antd, Observer pattern, useContext hook.
 > Scoreboard displays the timer, live goals (score) and the history of goals (player number, player name and time of score) on the scoreboard.
 Button Play start the timer.
-When a goal is scored - the score and history to rerender at the same time.
+When a goal is scored - the score and history is rerendered at the same time.
 Goal is scored when we click on button Barselona or button Chelsea and we get at this moment score player name and time from timer for the history of goals.

 ![alt](./src/assets/score-board.png)